helixsoftco/wagtail-webpack-dokku/README.md

 docker-compose up --build
 ```

-To remove the docker containers including database (Useful sometimes when dealing with migrations):
+To remove the docker containers including the database (Useful sometimes when dealing with migrations):

 ```
 docker-compose down